Kinglord/ComfyUI_Slider_Sidebar/README.md

 ## Roadmap
 - [ ] Graceful early access handling on downloads
+- [ ] Add in setting to allow automatic updating of slider data so don't you have to hit the button (OH THE HORROR)
 - [ ] Whatever bugs you find / features you submit
+- [X] Add easy way to update slider data so you don't have to git-pull all the time

 ## Why
 ![image](https://images.squarespace-cdn.com/content/v1/5ed58282bff5e30120ba4324/1630538079275-O1TEJ639EXQRH4VCO1E6/why-not-sure-why-not.gif)